zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

 When you are done installing SigNoz, you can access the UI at: [http://localhost:3301](http://localhost:3301/application)

-The application list shown in the dashboard is from a sample app called HOT R.O.D that comes bundled with the SigNoz installation package.
+The application list shown in the dashboard is from a sample app called HOT R.O.D that comes bundled with the SigNoz installation package. -->

-import Screenshot from "@theme/Screenshot"

-<Screenshot
-   alt="SigNoz dashboard showing application list" height={500}
-   src="/img/blog/2021/08/signoz_dashboard_hc.webp"
-   title="SigNoz Dashboard"
-   width={700}
-/>

 ## Installing sample Spring Boot app